cbg-ethz/V-pipe/resources/auxiliary_workflows/benchmark/README.md

 `coverage` Mean coverage per position in sample.
 `haplos` There are two modes for the haplotype population as specified in the configuration file.
 Parameters are seperated with "@":
 - For distance mode: haplos = n_group1,n_group2,d_group12,d_group1,d_group2,freq_dist,freq_param
-- or mutation mode: haplos = mutation_rate,insertion_rate,deletion_rate,haplotype_pattern
+- For mutation mode: haplos = mutation_rate,insertion_rate,deletion_rate,haplotype_pattern